Support and Resources for Businesses

 Learn more about our research and innovation supports for businesses and researchers in Higher Education Institutes

-This online tool will automatically guide you to relevant information and best suitable options for potential IP protection.
+This online tool, hosted by European Union Intellectual Property Office (EUIPO), will automatically guide you to relevant information and best suitable options for potential IP protection.
 The e-Learning tool is divided into two main sections:

 1st - "Why is Intellectual Property important": here you can find information about Intellectual Property throughout the different stages of production.

 2nd - "What and How to protect": here you can find information targeted towards Small and Medium Enterprises (SMEs), covering the different types of Intellectual Property rights.

 IP Marketplace is an online display window where buyers and sellers of IP rights can contact each other.

 At IP Marketplace you can put your patents, patent applications, utility models, design and trademarks up for sale or out-licensing.
 You can also use IP Marketplace to search for IP rights to buy or license in or when you are looking for partners for innovation projects that builds on patentable knowledge..

 The website is managed by the Danish Patent and Trademark Office.
 It’s free of charge for both buyers and sellers.

 Knowledge Transfer Ireland (KTI) enables companies to innovate their business by signposting to novel technology and research expertise in Ireland and by providing best practice guidance to simplify the process of accessing this rich source of opportunity.

 KTI’s R&D Funding Tool helps you to find the right support or incentives available to you when engaging with public research in Ireland.